Sleep epigenetics: Sleep deprivation

 One post-translational modification that alters histone conformation is histone acetylation which is the transferring of an acetyl moiety from acetyl-CoA to lysine residues.
 This modification promotes the assembly of transcription factors via the loosening of chromatin and the ability of acetyl groups to act as binding sites.
 The binding of transcription factors promotes gene expression.
 Some evidence suggests that sleep deprivation causes a decrease in histone acetylation.
 Studies in sleep-deprived rats have found a decrease in acetylated histones at the BDNF promoter IV, which is crucial for learning and memory.
 Models disrupting the sleep-wake cycle in flies and models of neurodegenerative diseases suggest that decreased histone acetylation is associated with neuronal dysfunction.

 Long non-coding RNAs and microRNAs have important roles in a majority of biological pathways.
 The roles of LncRNAs include regulation of splicing and translation and recruitment of epigenetic and regulatory components to target genomic loci.
-The fact that a large portion of tissue-specific RNA exists in the bran is evidence that LncRNAs might play a role in neuronal function.
+The fact that a large portion of tissue-specific RNA exists in the brain is evidence that LncRNAs might play a role in neuronal function.
 Studies in sleep deprived mice observed an impact in the levels of expression of several LncRNAs, yet no function has been found for them.
 MicroRNAs have a role in many neurological processes, such as synaptic plasticity.
 Several studies have associated them with circadian expression and sleep.
 Some studies have found altered microRNA expression following sleep deprivation such as altered let-7b and miR-125a expression, yet the ability to draw concrete conclusions on this is limited because there is an abundance of both microRNAs and their targets.